Bahar Dehkordi: Music career

 Bahar Atish works in various genres including Rap, Old School Hip Hop, and R&B. She was one of the first women to participate in underground concerts in Iran, starting this activity in 2007.
 Her song "Emshab Shab-e Maast" (Tonight is Our Night) was one of the first songs Bahar officially released on October 19, 2009.
 The themes of her songs mostly focus on women's rights, freedom in Iran, and political and social issues.
 Bahar Atish addresses the necessity of Gender Equality in songs like "Kham" (Raw) and "Najib" (Noble).
 Other prominent songs of hers include "Az Jens-e Paeez" (From the Autumn), "Tolu" (Sunrise), and "Shakaf" (Crack).
 In the song "Shakaf," which addresses the social divide in Iran, Bahar uses the Trap style.
 Bahar has also released two EPs, and songs like "Zahre Aqrab" (Scorpion's Poison) and "Khoda Banu" (God's Lady) were successful tracks from these albums.
 She also released the ethnic protest song "No to Execution."
 Bahar collaborated with other artists such as Justina on songs like "Faryad Azadi" (Shout for Freedom) and "Radikal" (Radical).
 She also collaborated on the songs "Chetor Mishe" (How Can It Be) and "Enqelabe Solh" (Peace Revolution) with artists such as Reza Pishro, Amir Tataloo, Ardalan Tohmeh, and Pootak.
+The two songs “Shimiyaei” and “Tabeid” are the latest works by Bahar Atish, released as music videos on YouTube.